sourcegraph/about/content/blogposts/2024/sourcegraph-release-may-2024.md

 heroImage: https://storage.googleapis.com/sourcegraph-assets/blog/release-post/may-2024/sourcegraph-may2024-release-image.png
 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/release-post/may-2024/sourcegraph-may2024-release-image.png
 changelogItems:
-  - description: "Increased both the performance and the default timeout for language usage insights, which will significantly reduce pain for customers with large repos.
+  - description: "Improved the performance of language stats insights by 50-70%, significantly reducing pain for customers with large repos.
+The timeout for language stats insights has also been raised from 3 to 5 minutes.
 Both are configurable using environment variables on the frontend container."
     url: https://sourcegraph.com/docs/code_insights/explanations/administration_and_security_of_code_insights#language-stats-performance-configuration
     category: Code Insights
   - description: "Improved Zoekt CPU usage and scalability for customers with a large number of repos."